dotkam.com stats

 It is probably hard to surprise anybody right now by the fact that computer prints something on the screen, when you ask him/her to, but for me, being 10, and haven’t seen anything cooler than that, it was the biggest technical discovery of all times.
 I picked up my Basic book, and started to type, and type, and type, and then…. type a little more.
 That is how I started.
 That, in programming sense, makes me a “Speccy Child”.

-The program on Basic in Speccy looked something like this:
+A program in Basic in Speccy looked something like this:

 zx-spectrum Sinclair Basic